jessicavrooyen/interactive-form/README.md

 - Help with cross-browser compatibility since jQuery deals with a lot of that stuff under the hood
 - A strong familiarity with jQuery will only make you a better developer since it enjoys a strong market share on the web

+Learn how to use Regular Expressions in JavaScript.
+Regular expressions can help validate forms, search and replace strings, and more.
+Regular expressions match patterns in strings.
+Pattern matching is a powerful too programs can use to "understand" the text users type in.

 ## Technology Used
 - HTML (Provided)
 - CSS (Provided)